 - Students must not engage in a paid internship or other paid work off-campus without consulting with ISS staff in advance.

-- Students must obey Federal, State and Local Laws.
+- Students must obey the Federal, State, and Local Laws.

 - Students must abide by the UW Tacoma Student Code of Conduct.